Identifying and characterizing superspreaders of low-credibility content on Twitter: Methods

-To quantify an account's consistent impact on the spread of content from low-credibility sources, we propose a metric inspired by the $h$-index, which was originally developed to measure the influence of scholars~\cite{hirsch_index_2005}.
+To quantify an account's consistent impact on the spread of content from low-credibility sources, we repurpose the $h$-index, which was originally developed to measure the influence of scholars~\cite{hirsch_index_2005}.
 The $h$-index of a scholar is defined as the maximum value of $h$ such that they have at least $h$ papers, each with at least $h$ citations.
-Similarly, in the context of social media, we define the FIB-index $f_i$ of user $i$ as the maximum value of $f$ such that user $i$ has shared at least $f$ misinformation-containing posts, each of which has been reshared at least $f$ times by other users.
+Similarly, in the context of social media, we define $h(i)$ of user $i$ as the maximum value of $h$ such that user $i$ has created at least $h$ posts \textit{linking to low-credibility sources}, each of which has been reshared at least $h$ times by other users.

-In this study, we apply the FIB-index to the Twitter context and adopt the most common metric on this platform for resharing content, the retweet count.
-As a result, a Twitter user with a FIB-index of 100 means that the user has posted at least 100 tweets linking to misinformation sources, each of which has been retweeted at least 100 times.
+We apply this metric to the Twitter context and adopt the most common metric on this platform for resharing content, the retweet count.
+As a result, a Twitter user $i$ with $h = 100$ means that the user has posted at least 100 tweets linking to low-credibility sources, each of which has been retweeted at least 100 times.

-Unlike common measures of influence, such as the retweet count or the number of followers, the FIB-index focuses on problematic repeat-offenders by capturing the \textit{consistency} with which a user shares misinformation~\cite{gallagher_sustained_nodate}.
-For example, a user who posts only one misinformation tweet that garners a large number of retweets has a FIB-index of one, regardless of the virality of that individual tweet.
+Unlike common measures of influence, such as the retweet count or the number of followers, this repurposing of the $h$-index focuses on problematic repeat-offenders by capturing the \textit{consistency} with which a user shares low-credibility content~\cite{gallagher_sustained_nodate}.
+For example, a user $i$ who posts only one untrustworthy tweet that garners a large number of retweets earns $h = 1$, regardless of the virality of that individual tweet.